 You can also use doormats by entrances as a friendly reminder for visitors to wipe their shoes or remove them.

 Using colorful rugs and carpets is an excellent way to show off your style and taste.
 Mix and match different colors and patterns to create a pleasant atmosphere for you and your family.
-They’ll also keep your feet warm in winter — marble can get cold.
+In winter, they’ll also keep your feet warm — marble can get cold.

 Can You Clean Marble Floors Naturally?